 Advanced Endoscopy Fellowship trainees focus on developing advanced endoscopic skills and accumulating data for clinical trials.
 To help achieve these goals, fellows are given access to state-of-the-art facilities and technology and our experienced faculty.

-Fellows will be exposed to a broad training regimen, including ERCP, endoscopic ultrasound, endoscopic mucosal resection (EMR), deep enteroscopy techniques (single and double-balloon), ablation of Barrett’s esophagus, confocal endomicroscopy, and endoscopic management of bariatric surgery complications.
+Fellows will be exposed to a broad training regimen, including ERCP, diagnostic and therapeutic endoscopic ultrasound, endoscopic mucosal resection (EMR), endoscopic submucosal dissection (ESD), deep enteroscopy techniques, ablation of Barrett’s esophagus, confocal endomicroscopy, third space techniques including peroral endoscopic myotomy (POEM) and its variations of G-POEM and Z-POEM, transoral incisionless fundoplication (TIF), endoscopic management of bariatric surgery complications and primary endoscopic bariatric techniques.
 Each fellow will have the opportunity to work one-on-one with every member of the Brigham and Women’s Hospital advanced endoscopy faculty.

 In addition to developing endoscopic skills, fellows will be encouraged to explore research interests – interacting with faculty and each other in clinical trials planning and database development.

-In order to apply for the Advanced Endoscopy Fellowship, please complete both of the following steps:
+In order to apply for the Advanced Endoscopy Fellowship, please fill out the ASGE application.